merrychap/shellen/README.md

        Raw bytes:  "\x89\xc2\x31\xc0\x42\xcd\x50"
        Hex string: "89c231c042cd50"
 ```
-If you assembled bytes contain a null byte, then Ishell will tell you about this.
+If your assembled bytes contain a null byte, then Ishell will tell you about this.

 ### Disassembling
 It works exactly as assembling.
-Type your bytes in the input prompt and see a result!
+Type your bytes in the input prompt and see the result!
 ```
 dsm:x86_32 > 89c231c042cd50
         0x00080000:     mov     edx, eax